-Visiting countries you’ve not previously visited, learning about new cultures, escaping the daily grind, these are some of the benefits of travel.
-Though travel in and of itself is a reward, there’s something that can elevate it to another level, and that is being rewarded to travel.
+Visiting countries you’ve not previously visited, learning about new cultures, and escaping the daily grind are some of the benefits of travel.
+Though travel in and of itself is a reward, there’s something that can elevate it to another level: being rewarded to travel.
 This is where the perks of travel credit cards come in, and it’s why we searched the web to find the best travel credit cards that gain points abroad and keep you financially secure.

 How often do you get to go away?
 Research reveals that 42 percent of Americans never went on vacation as a kid.
 And if you fall into that category, you may be itching to jet set once and for all.
 The study shows that a third of Americans didn’t take a vacation until early adulthood.
-And to break things down by generation: Baby boomers were the most likely to experience vacationing for the first time as young kids (43%) while millennials (46%) and Gen Z (45%) took their first trip as adolescents.
-What’s more, the survey also looked at people’s feelings about vacation FOMO and found that the average person has been on six vacations purely for leisure and relaxation in their life and is longing for more.
-But there is a piece of the travel equation that can make or break a trip.
+Moreover, the survey also looked at people’s feelings about vacation FOMO and found that the average person has been on six vacations purely for leisure and relaxation and longs for more.
+But a piece of the travel equation can make or break a trip.

 Flying can be a fun experience or an absolute nightmare.
 Many people dread airports because of the things that may go wrong: long lines, lost luggage, delayed flights, the list goes on.
 But there is new AI-powered research from the University of Missouri [that] may have a high-tech solution to all your airline woes.
 Researchers used AI to analyze close to 400,000 unique, publicly available customer reviews for six major U.S. airline companies.
 And with that data, the computer program discovered 11 ways to create more satisfied airline customers across the board.
 One of those ways being to introduce a more flexible booking policy (no cancellation charges, no change fees, upfront information about costs), which would make many people happy.
 Sounds too good to be true.